hashicorp/terraform-plugin-framework/docs/design/structs-interfaces.md

 increased prevalence for needing to assert types when using structs.
 We also feel that interfaces allow provider developers to impose more structure on the codebase they're developing, as they're able to use their own types, which makes ongoing maintenance of providers easier.
+We're hoping that scaffolding and other tooling can help improve the first-five-minutes experience in the future.

 We feel like interfaces will encourage unit testability of code, both the framework's code and the provider's, as they make it more difficult for the